-Please submit any questions you may have in relation to the annual report in writing by close of business on 14th December 2023 either by email to agm2023@creditunionplus.ie or by post for the attention of the Honorary Secretary, Credit Union Plus, Kennedy Road, Navan, Co.
+Please submit any questions you may have in relation to the annual report in writing by close of business on 12 December 2024, either by email to agm2024@creditunionplus.ie or by post for the attention of the Honorary Secretary, Credit Union Plus, Kennedy Road, Navan, Co.
 Meath, C15TF86.
 See the Standing Orders for details of how questions will be handled at the AGM.

 Log on to the AGM, by clicking on the link provided in the invitation you will receive by email.
-We suggest you log on about 10 minutes before the start time of 6.15pm on 19th December 2023.
+We suggest you log on about 10 minutes before the start time of 6.15pm on 17 December 2024.

-If you're not familiar with Zoom, you will find this short tutorial helpful: https://youtu.be/wo1l6Ijz\wg
+If you're not familiar with Zoom, you will find this

+short tutorial helpful: https://youtu.be/wo1l6Ijz_wg

-It is important to note that the invitation you receive is specific to you and can only be used on one device.
+It is important to note that the invitation you receive is specific to you and can only be used on one device

-When you log on you will be made aware that you are 'waiting'.
+When you log on, you will be made aware that you are 'waiting'.
 Once the Chair starts the meeting you will be able to see and hear the meeting.
 Please select "Join with Computer Audio", so that you will be able to see and hear the Chair and any persons presenting.
-We recommend that while you are waiting, you should use the opportunity to test the sound on your computer so you can be sure it's working and at the right volume for you to follow the proceedings.
+We recommend that while you are waiting, you use the opportunity to test the sound on your device to make sure it's working and at the right volume for you to follow the proceedings.